-Applying these danger criteria to each of the SDM safety factors will help the worker in determining if a child is unsafe or if a child is at risk of harm in the future.
+Applying these danger criteria to each of the SDM safety factors will help the worker in determining if a safety threat exists.
 This is a critically important distinction because if the child is unsafe --- child protective services must intervene with a safety plan.